-As of 2020, the income limit is set at 300% of the Federal Benefit Rate (FBR).
-This figure equals $2,349 / month for a single individual.
+As of 2022, the income limit is set at 300% of the Federal Benefit Rate (FBR).
+This figure equals $2,523 / month for a single individual.
 If an applicant is married, the income of the spouse is not considered.
-The asset limit for a single individual is $53,100, and married couples can have assets up to $111,175.
+The asset limit for a single individual is $53,100.
+For married couples when both spouses are applying the asset limit is $106,200.
+When only one spouse is applying, the non-applicant spouse can have $59,890 in assets.
 Some assets are not counted toward this limit and include one’s home, regardless of equity value, home furnishings, a vehicle, and burial funds up to $1,500 for the applicant and $1,500 for their spouse.

 Via TSOA, personal care assistance and nurse delegation, such as medication administration and testing of blood glucose levels, in place of respite care, is available for seniors who do not have an unpaid caregiver.